wutsi/wutsi-docs/tutorials/store/HowToAddProductsIntoStore.md

 ### Pre-requisites
 1. Have a business account.
 Learn [here](../HowToSetupBusinessAccount.md) to setup your business account.
-2. Have your Store enabled.
+2. Enable your Store.
 Learn [here](HowToSetupStore.md) how to enable your store.

 ### Steps
 1. Open the app